-This document contains two sample audit reports that can be used by auditors to learn how other organizations conducted a purchase-to-payment audit.
+This document contains three sample audit reports that can be used by auditors to learn how other organizations conducted a purchase-to-payment audit.

 Testing involved activities such as establishing standard invoice numbering policies, requiring purchase orders for appropriate incoming invoices, monitoring costs per transaction processing, taking steps to minimize costs, conducting duplicate payment reviews and third-party audits, establishing standard policies and communicating them to the organization, and establishing metrics to monitor performance and compliance.
 The following observations were noted as a result of testing: